Foundation Year (Year 0):

 Entry Requirements & How to Apply

-Applicants must have a minimum of five GCSE passes including English Language and Mathematics* at grade C or above (grade 4 or above for applicants holding newly reformed GCSEs in England), plus one of the following:
+Applicants must have a minimum of five GCSE passes including English Language and Mathematics or Mathematics - Numeracy at grade C / grade 4 or above, plus one of the following:

 - 112 points from at least two A Levels to include grades CC; Welsh Baccalaureate Skills Challenge Certificate considered as the third subject